generation.

 Ariki Hongi Hika spoke with the full mana of Ngāpuhi and all iwi of Nu Tireni:

-That Nu Tireni - Aotearoa belongs to its people — forever.
+- That Nu Tireni - Aotearoa belongs to its people — forever.

-That the bond between land, people, and atua is unbreakable.
+- That the bond between land, people, and atua is unbreakable.

-That all trade, alliance, and defense will be conducted with honour, under the authority of the Tino Rangatira alone.
+- That all trade, alliance, and defense will be conducted with honour, under the authority of the Tino Rangatira alone.

-That we shall walk in peace, but stand ready in defense, as did Ariki Hongi Hika
+- That we shall walk in peace, but stand ready in defense, as did Ariki Hongi Hika and the countless tupuna who came before us.

-As the Supreme Council, we reject the imposed laws of the Pākehā, for they are not first in time.
+- That we reject the imposed laws of the Pakeha, for they are not first in time.

-We affirm: “First in time, first in law.”
+- That we affirm: “First in time, first in law.”

-"The sun rises and sets first upon these lands, and so too does sovereignty reside
+- That "the sun rises and sets first upon these lands, and so too does sovereignty reside first and last with the people of Nu Tireni."

 1. Mareikura o te Kaunihera Nui — Sacred Custodian and Leader of the Supreme Council